stytri/m/README.md

 `?` indicates that the rule is enabled if there is an existing rule or environment variable of the given name.

 `!` indicates that the rule is enabled if there is no existing rule or environment variable of the given name.

+A dependency list consists of one or more of: a colon (`:`) and a rule name.
+Dependency rules are executed first.

 ## Variable Expansion